 Unlike many treatments of the subject of consumption, this is not a book about the consumer1 or the increasing profusion of goods and services.2 Rather, it is about the almost dizzying proliferation of settings3 that allow, encourage, and even compel us to consume so many of those goods and services.
 The settings of interest will be termed the new means of consumption.
-These are, in the main, settings that have come into existence or taken new forms since the end of World War II and that, building on but going beyond earlier settings, have dramatically transformed the nature of consumption.
-Because of important continuities, it is not always easy to clearly distinguish between new and older means of consumption,4 but it is the more contemporary versions, singly and collectively, that will concern us.5
+These are, in the main, locales that have come into existence or taken new forms since the end of World War II and that, building on but going beyond earlier settings, have dramatically transformed the nature of consumption.
+Because of important continuities, it is not always easy to distinguish clearly between new and older means of consumption,4 but it is the more contemporary versions, singly and collectively, that will concern us.5

-In order to get a better sense of the new means of consumption, let us first look at Walt Disney World and the larger Disney operation of which it is part.
+To get a better sense of the new means of consumption, let us first look at Walt Disney World and the larger Disney operation of which it is part.
+Disney's worlds and lands are important not only in themselves but also because they have served-through a process that has been labeled "Disneyization." -as a model for other amusement parks, as well as many other new means of consumption.